pnpm/pnpm.io/docs/pnpmfile.md

 * Type: **path**
 * Example: **~/.pnpm/global_pnpmfile.js**

 The location of a global pnpmfile.
 A global pnpmfile is used by all projects during installation.

 **NOTE:** It is recommended to use local pnpmfiles.
-Only use a global pnpmfile, if you use pnpm on projects that don't use pnpm as the primary package manager.
+Only use a global pnpmfile if you use pnpm on projects that don't use pnpm as the primary package manager.